zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The search box for resources is filled in with staging.
 The staging (partsunlimited-web-{uniquesuffix}/staging) Azure App Service Deployment Slot is highlighted in the list of resources in the hands-on-lab-SUFFIX resource group.](media/select-staging-app-service.png)

 17. Notice the dedicated web link for your staging slot.
-Select to navigate to the web site to see the result of your successfull deployment through the CI/CD pipeline.
+Select to navigate to the web site to see the result of your successful deployment through the CI/CD pipeline.

     ![Staging slot for partsunlimited app service is open.
 URL endpont for the deployment slot is highlighted.](media/staging-slot-link.png)